Skip to content

 Key Learnings

-Developing Pawpal reinforced my belief that thoughtful UX design can meaningfully solve problems, supporting not only users but also the professionals who care for them.
-Behind every digital interaction is a real person striving to do their best, whether a busy pet owner or a veterinarian working in challenging conditions.
+Behind every digital interaction is a real person trying to do their best, whether that's a worried owner at midnight or a vet on their tenth appointment of the day.
 And ultimately, it's all for the pets.